St3v3a/apim-OAI-tool/README.md

 ## Description

-This AI Chat Application is a lightweight, user-friendly interface for interacting with an AI model via Azure APIM with subscription keys.
+This AI Chat Application is a lightweight (Python fastAPI), user-friendly interface for testing with an AI model via Azure APIM with subscription keys.

+Response headers are captured and displayed in the Iterations windows.
+Showing token usage, the region is serviced by etc.

 - Simple and intuitive chat interface for front end testing
 - Two modes basic and advanced with different iterations from provided .csv file